Rowdy Tellez Player Props: Brewers vs. Mets

 Rowdy Tellez At The Plate

-- Tellez has six doubles, a triple, 12 home runs and 25 walks while batting .218.
+- Tellez is batting .218 with seven doubles, a triple, 12 home runs and 27 walks.

-- Tellez has picked up a hit in 41 of 71 games this season, with multiple hits 10 times.
+- Tellez has picked up a hit in 42 of 73 games this year, with multiple hits 10 times.

-- In 31.0% of his games this season, Tellez has driven in at least one run.
-In seven of those games (9.9%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.
+- Tellez has driven in a run in 22 games this season (30.1%), including seven games with more than one RBI (9.6%).
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 19 games this year (26.8%), including multiple runs in three games.
+- He has scored in 19 of 73 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.